Lolita05/Eve_symbionts/README.md

 ## Objectives:

+\begin{item}

--- Choose the optimal method for characterizing the symbiont composition -- Characterize the samples (diversity and abundance of symbionts) by the selected method -- Characterize the variability of these parameters from sample to sample
+\item Choose the optimal method for characterizing the symbiont composition
+\item Characterize the samples (diversity and abundance of symbionts) by the selected method
+\item Characterize the variability of these parameters from sample to sample

+\end{item}